paulcbogdan/ConnSearch-Package/README.md

 `pip install connsearch`

+If you are installing from a fresh environment, you may find that some other packages' dependencies create

 ## Tutorial

 The above [repo for reproducing the manuscript results](https://github.com/paulcbogdan/ConnSearch) provides a summary of the overall code structure and the different ways to use it.
 In contrast, the present README walks through specific pieces of from one of the examples (`example.group_level.py`).